 We look forward to engaging with you through our series of performances, conferences, specialist research gatherings, lectures, and visiting scholars in our home base in Brisbane, Australia.

 Professor Brydie-Leigh Bartleet, Director, QCRC

-Watch this short video to meet Queensland Conservatorium Research Centre Director, Associate Professor Brydie-Leigh Bartleet and learn about her research interests.
+Watch this short video to meet Queensland Conservatorium Research Centre Director, Professor Brydie-Leigh Bartleet and learn about her research interests.